Last updated on August 14th, 2021 at 01:03 pm

 Air Fryer Salmon is done in a flash and produces the juiciest, most tender, seasoned fish ever.
-A healthy, no-fuss lunch or dinner!
+A healthy, low carb, and no-fuss lunch or dinner that is ready in 10 minutes!

 If it needs a little more time to cook, I just pop it back in!
 Best of all, everything cooks so FAST— this recipe literally takes minutes from the moment you turn on the fryer to plating it up.